casbin4d/Casbin4D/README.md

 ## Demos

-Please see the /Demos folder.
-The /Examples folder contains the example configuration and policy files from the original Go implementation
+Please see the Demos folder.
+The Examples folder contains the example configuration and policy files from the original Go implementation

 ## Get started